-FY 2006 - (\$2,235,000) The funds are allocated to support ongoing highway safety programming, including Click it or Ticket and our aggressive driving initiatives, plus a paid media campaign to increase motorcycle safety, Graduated Driver's Licensing log books for students and parents, a Traffic Safety Resource Prosecutor to assist with highway safety education within the judicial community, and traffic records improvements including CHAMPS (Criminal and Highway Analysis Mapping for Public Safety).
-Balance to date is \$728,000.
+FY 2006 - (\$2,235,000) The funds are allocated to support ongoing highway safety programming, including Click it or Ticket and our aggressive driving initiatives, plus a paid media campaign to increase motorcycle safety, Graduated Driver's Licensing log books for students and parents, Law Enforcement Liaison salary, radar equipment for law enforcement, and traffic records improvements including CHAMPS (Criminal and Highway Analysis Mapping for Public Safety).
+Balance to date is \$80,000.